EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 **Find in Project (magnifying glass).** Works as a “Find and Replace” for all the files in your project directory.

 **Terminal (cursor box).** Command line access to the functions of PlatformIO.
-I’ve had to use this when my pushes to GitHub created conflicts.
+I use this when my pushes to GitHub create conflicts (while sharing a repository with others).

 **Serial Monitor (power plug).** This is your window into what’s happening on your Arduino board.
+The print statements that update you regarding the progress of your sketch show up here.
 Every time I upload a sketch this is where I see if it’s working correctly.

-**Atom Settings (gear wheel).** The main setting that I change is in the `tree-view` package, which is the code that tells Atom how to view your project files.
+**Atom Settings (gear wheel).** The main time I use this is to change settings in the `tree-view` package, which is the code that tells Atom how to view your project files.
 You will want to see hidden files and need go to Settings>Packages>tree-view to uncheck “Hide Ignored Names.”
 After you build/compile your sketches, PlatformIO will create several items in your root directory, including the Arduino libraries, and sometimes you will need to be able to see these (namely, `.git`, `.pioenvs`, and `.piolibdeps`).

 ![Source and Destination Files]({{ page.root }}/fig/PlatformIO_navigation004.png)